 Each guest room or suite at the Kahala Hotel & Resort is a haven unto itself.
 From spacious and regal suites to rooms looking onto the dolphin lagoon, all offer a unique experience.
 The Imperial Suite named for the Emperor and Empress of Japan, who were the first to stay there after the recent renovation is one of the most spectacular.

 Rooms are a generous 550 square feet with plush beds and large spacious bathrooms.
 Suites all offer espresso machines, two bathrooms, and numerous extras such as daily breakfast and afternoon cocktail service with light pupus.

 The Kahala is Family Friendly

-It may surprise you that The Kahala, with all its luxurious touches, is very family-friendly.
-With a Keiki (kids) club available five days a week as well as a dolphin lagoon, swimming pool, activities from surfing, stand up paddling to canoeing and spearfishing it’s a kid’s dream vacation.
+It may surprise you about the Kahala Hotel and Resort, is that with all its luxurious touches, is actually very family-friendly.
+With a Keiki (kids) club available five days a week as well as a dolphin lagoon, swimming pool, activities from surfing, stand up paddling to canoeing, and spearfishing it’s a kid’s dream vacation.

 Plumeria Beach House for Breakfast

 A perfect day at the Kahala Hotel and Resort starts with breakfast at the Plumeria Beach House.
 With views of the ocean from both the indoor and outdoor terraces, the view can’t get any better.
 While you can order from the menu, the buffet offers a delicious and fresh selection of island fruits with a focus on seasonal, locally grown items.